Skip to main content

 2.8.2.2 Description

-Add a marketing description of the unit using a text editor.
+You can add a marketing description of the unit using a text editor on the Description tab.
 This is shown on the investor backoffice platform.

 2.8.2.3 Financials